|Unioto Barely Edges out Vinton

 straight game, forced four turnovers.
 It also marked the second game this season that the defense allowed only two

-when asked about the keys to victory.
-“We also controlled the line of scrimmage, and I think this is a great stepping
+asked about the keys to victory.
+“We also controlled the line of scrimmage, and I think this is a great stepping stone

 When the first half began, the Shermans were able to hold Waverly and make them turnover the ball on a fourth

 down.
 The Shermans decided to open up the playbook on offense and use some trick plays to help their campaign,

 giving them two TDs on their first drives.
 Unioto would take the lead 13-7 in the first quarter because of a fumbled

 snap on one of the extra points.
 The Shermans would score one more TD after a fumble recovery by Logan Stanton